Draugiem/draugiem-android-sdk/README.md

 Draugiem.lv Android SDK
 ===========
-Draugiem.lv Android SDK for authorisation and payments.
+Android SDK for authorisation and payments via https://draugiem.lv.

-Setup steps
+How to set up SDK?
 ===============
 ### 0. Create your draugiem.lv application, if you haven't yet.